What 49 CFR Part 40 Is

 Cutoffs & Thresholds

-Every drug on the panel has two cutoffs: an initial test threshold (screening immunoassay) and a confirmation test threshold (GC/MS or LC/MS).
+Every drug on the panel has two cutoffs: an initial test threshold (the authorised initial-test technology — immunoassay or a permitted alternate technology, §40.85) and a confirmation test threshold (GC/MS or LC/MS).
 Alcohol has its own two thresholds — 0.02 and 0.04 — that determine the consequence.

 Drug Cutoffs (ng/mL)